Gui-JVale/cs-core/docs/computer-networking/introduction.md

 The internet can be divided into 4 layers:

-1. Application Layer
+- Application Layer
-2. Transport Layer
+- Transport Layer
-3. Network Layer
+- Network Layer
-4. Link Layer
+- Link Layer (2nd layer)

 And each of this layers have their own set of protocols, and, for the most part, don't care much about the layer below.